tytydraco/yessleep/out/For_decades_they_trapped_me_inside_what_appeared_to_be_an_office_building_Honestly_I_think_I_deserved_worse.md

 *“What the hell is on my hand?”* I barked.

 *“No idea!”* He replied.
-The chuckling transitioned to full-on cackling.
+The chuckle transitioned to full-on cackling.
 His cheeks became flushed from the elation, his breathing strained.

 I began pulling my hand away, but he yanked my palm back to his face with enough force that I needed to anchor my other hand onto the desk to avoid toppling over.